 These guidelines are for articles to be published after they have been through the review process and are accepted by the Editor-in-Chief.
 If you are submitting a new/revised article for review, please visit the Manuscript Submission Policy.
 The production process is separate from the review process and requires a full set of materials to be sent directly via Manuscript Central.

 Magazine production uses a different process than journal production.
 If you are familiar with the submission of paper materials for a journal such as JSAC, of JLT be aware that the guidelines below are different.
 Please read them carefully and do not make assumptions on what we need based on your prior experience with a journal publication.

 Please make sure you have referred to the IEEE Communications Society Publications Department Style Guide and reviewed the Electronic Posting Policy and Self-Plagiarism Policy before submitting the final version of your manuscript.

 - Final Manuscript Files Due: The 1st of the month, 2 months prior to issue date.
-For example, final materials for a paper in a January issue are due by October 15th
+For example, final materials for a paper in a January issue are due by November 1st.
+Please be aware that if this deadline is missed, the paper may not be published on time.

-- Page proofs sent to contact author due: 3 weeks prior to issue date.
+- Page Proofs Sent to Contact Author: 3 weeks prior to issue date.

-- Page proofs back to publication department: 2 weeks prior to issue date.
+- Page Proofs Back to Publications Department: 2 weeks prior to issue date.

 Submission of Materials to Production Staff